nervosnetwork/mercury/core/rpc/README.md

 - `asset_info` - Specify the asset type for the transfer.
 - `from` - Specify the sender.
+  - The elements in the `From::items` array must be the same kind of enumeration.

 - `to` - Specify recipient's address, amount etc.
 - `pay_fee` - Specify the account for paying the fee.
   - If `pay_fee` is null, the `from` address pays the fee.